-The Five County Association of Governments was designated as an Economic Development District (EDD) by the Economic Development Administration (EDA) in May, 1980.
+The Five County Association of Governments was designated as an Economic Development District (EDD) by the Economic Development Administration (EDA) in May 1980.

-The purpose of this designation was to promote a coordinated, region-wide approach to the economic development efforts of local governments in southwestern Utah.
-One method used to encourage such coordinated effort is the preparation of this District Comprehensive Economic Development Strategy (CEDS).
+The purpose of this designation is to promote a coordinated, region-wide approach to the economic development efforts of local governments in southwestern Utah.
+One method used to encourage such coordinated effort is the preparation of this Comprehensive Economic Development Strategy (CEDS).
 Every functioning EDD is required to have a current CEDS in place before an entity within the EDD is eligible for EDA-funded assistance programs.

-The five counties integral to the planning process are the five most southwest counties in Utah.
-They include Beaver, Garfield, Iron, Kane, and Garfield.
+The five counties integral to the planning process are Beaver, Garfield, Iron, Kane, and Washington.
 The planning process engages community leaders, and stakeholders from across the region.

-This rendition of the Five County EDD CEDS references other planning mechanisms vital to the region.
-Those plans include the HUD Consolidated Plan, the Five County Multi-Jurisdictional Natural Hazard Mitigation Plan, The Five County Disaster Recovery and Resiliency Economic Development Plan, local economic plans, and State.
+This rendition of the FCEDD CEDS references other planning mechanisms vital to the region.
+Those plans include the Housing and Urban Development Consolidated Plan, the Five County Multi-Jurisdictional Natural Hazard Mitigation Plan, The Five County Disaster Recovery and Resiliency Economic Development Plan, local economic plans, and the state economic plan.